calebkm/permanent_record/README.md

-# ConstantRecord #
+# PermanentRecord #

 ## About ##

 Have you ever had a small amount of data that changed infrequently and didn't seem worth the hassle of persisting in a database?
 Maybe you're thinking "no, I have not" and that would be a reasonable answer.
 More than likely, most of the time a database will be the right choice.
-In the off chance you though "yes!", you can use `ConstantRecord` as a simple way to turn Plain Old Ruby Objects into Rails friendly, READ ONLY `ActiveRecord` like objects.
+In the off chance you though "yes!", you can use `PermanentRecord` as a simple way to turn Plain Old Ruby Objects into Rails friendly, READ ONLY `ActiveRecord` like objects.

 ## When might this be useful? ##